ngachot/clbfest2018/README.md

 g.
 You agree that in order for you to form a legally binding contract that you shall seek legal advice from an appropriately qualified and experienced lawyer within your jurisdiction.

 h.
 Issuance of DAO tokens may constitute the sale of securities in certain jurisdictions.
-Seek appropriate legal advice before deploying DAO code.
+For example, Please note that the SEC has recently said that DAOs qualify as investment contracts.
+Since investment contracts require registration with the SEC when collecting funds from the public, you should file for SEC registration or qualify for an exemption from registration (such as rule 506 of Regulation D).Seek appropriate legal advice before deploying DAO code.